 - 1. (Exercise 0.7; 30 points) For each part, give a binary relation that satisfies the condition.
 Please illustrate the relation using a directed graph. - (a) Reflexive and symmetric but not transitive - (b) Reflexive and transitive but not symmetric - (c) Symmetric and transitive but not reflexive - 2.
-(20 points) For each part, determine whether the binary relation on the set of integers is an equivalence relation.
-If it is, please provide a proof; otherwise, please give a counterexample. - (a) The two numbers have a common divisor. - (b) For a fixed non-zero divisor, the two numbers have the same remainder.
-(Note: for instance, suppose 2 is the divisor.
-Numbers 4 and 6 have the same remainder, while 4 and 5 do not.) - 3.
+(20 points) For each part, determine whether the binary relation on the set of reals or integers is an equivalence relation.
+If it is, please provide a proof; otherwise, please give a counterexample. - (a) The two real numbers are approximately equal.
+Note: it is up to you to define the notion of "approximately equal" more precisely, but it must not be the same as exactly equal. - (b) The two numbers are mapped to the same value under a fix given function. - 3.
 (20 points) In class, following Sipser's book, we first studied the formal definition of a function and then treated relations as special cases of functions.
 Please give instead a direct definition of relations and then define functions as special cases of relations.
 Your definitions should cover the arity of a relation or function and also the meaning of the notation f(a) = b. - 4.
 (Problem 0.10; 20 points) Show that every graph having two or more nodes contains two nodes with the same degree.
 (Note: we assume that every graph is simple and finite, unless explicitly stated otherwise.) - 5.
 (Problem 0.11; 10 points) Find the error in the following proof that all horses are the same color.